Fixing ceramic: How to fix broken mugs with epoxy

 What are the how-to steps?

-• Clean the ceramic with alcohol.
+• Clean the ceramic with rubbing alcohol.

-• Mix epoxy on a scrap piece of cardboard or plastic
+• Mix epoxy on a scrap piece of cardboard or plastic.

 • Apply the epoxy to the ceramic edges with a toothpick or other fine-tipped object.